sammilucia/ASUS-G14-Debloating/README.md

    - ASUSSystemDiagnosis
 7. Delete the folder C:\Program Files (x86)\LightingService

+### Enable Microphone function key and On-screen display (OSD)
+Removing MyAsus disables the ability to enable/disable the microphone from the keyboard.
+Thank you to [u/EbolaBoi](https://reddit.com/u/EbolaBoi) for this!

+To enable the OSD for the Fn buttons, set the following file:
+`C:\Windows\System32\DriverStore\FileRepository\asussci2.inf_amd64_[UID]\ASUSOptimization\AsusOSD.exe`
+...to startup with windows (either add it to the Startup folder or create a Scheduled Task)

 ### Limit maximum battery charge percent
-Thanks to [u/EbolaBoi](https://reddit.com/u/EbolaBoi) who achieved this by creating a Scheduled Task.
+Thanks again to [u/EbolaBoi](https://reddit.com/u/EbolaBoi) who achieved this by creating a Scheduled Task.
 THe reason for doing this is to conserve battery life.

 1. Create a new Scheduled Task called "Limit Charge at 60%" (or 80%, etc.)
 ![Limit Battery Task 1](/images/limit_battery_task_1.png)